Developer Guide

 Prerequisites: Using default example data (or make sure when

-is entered, you can see the propertyWoodlands Crescent
+list propertyis entered, you can see the propertyWoodlands Crescentthat has typehdband price at$800,000). -

 Test case: